amol9/imagebot/README.rst

 * Supported platforms: Linux / Python 2.7.
 * Uses scrapy web crawling framework.
 * Maintains a database of all downloaded images to avoid duplicate downloads.
-* Optionally, it can scrape only under a particular url, e.g. scraping "http://website.com/albums/new" with this option will only download from new album.
+* Optionally, it can scrape only under a particular url, e.g. scraping *\http://website.com/albums/new* with this option will only download from new album.
-* You can specify minimum image size to be downloaded.
 * Scrapes through javascript popup links.
 * Live monitor window for displaying images as they are scraped.